 Richard Anshutz Prize

-A full tuition scholarship is awarded at the Gala Concert to honor one of our participants for “high quality musicianship, outstanding attitude and encouragement of others, emulating the life in music of Richard Anshutz,” one of the first chamber music coaches for CMIsc and our faithful volunteer “Operations Manager.”
+A full tuition scholarship is awarded at the Gala Concert to honor one of our participants for “high quality musicianship, outstanding attitude and encouragement of others, emulating the life in music of Richard Anshutz,” who was one of the first chamber music coaches for CMIsc and our faithful volunteer “Operations Manager.”

 2021 Winner: Kaylee Maeng